macadminsdotorg/codeofconduct/README.md

 If you want to disclose anything discussed here in a public channel publicly, use the [Chatham House Rule](https://www.chathamhouse.org/about/chatham-house-rule) as the guideline ("participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed").

 For attribution of specific content found on this Slack on public channels, we ask that you ask the originator of the content for permission.
-If you don't receive consent in a reasonable time, we ask that you credit the "Rands Leadership Slack."
+If you don't receive consent in a reasonable time, we ask that you credit the "Mac Admins Slack."

 **Consequence**: Sharing content from private channels is discouraged without permission of the private channel.